Jxzh2020/Object-Serialization/Report.md

 ### 2.2 Tested cases

-It should support any combination of the following types in theory, but due to the complexity of test, only several representative cases are tested.
+It should support any combination and any nested situation of the following types in theory, but due to the complexity of test, only several representative cases are tested.

 #### 2.2.1 Basic data types
 The project tested many cases where all the mentioned data types are combined: